-Updated: February 9, 2023 - By: - Categories: Reef aquarium
+Updated: March 23, 2025 - By: - Categories: Reef aquarium

-[Comparison table] LED lights for saltwater aquariums
+[Comparison table] LED Lights for Saltwater Aquariums

 Model Our rating PAR Ideal for Coverage For tank LEDs Mode Wattage